567WebSystems/Weekly_Reports/prog_report9_567.md

 ## What we have done so far:

 ### Beta Phase
-Most of the tasks form the last week To-Do have been completed and new to do task are added.
+Most of the tasks from last weeks' To-Do have been completed and new To-Do tasks are added.
 Here is the list of things we have completed doing:

 1. At long last, we finally tested our first function!
 Holy H E double hockey sticks — we should have had this a long time ago.
 But since Professor mentioned in our meeting that testing was the number one issue (across teams) we figured we'd give it a shot: